-Scribes-The American Society of Legal Writers will be hosting our 2023 Annual CLE Program on Friday, October 13, 2023, from 1:00-3:00 p.m.
+Scribes–The American Society of Legal Writers will be hosting our 2023 Annual CLE Program on Friday, October 13, 2023, from 1:00-3:00 p.m.
 (ET), 12:00-2:00 p.m.
-(CT), 10:00-12:00 p.m.
+(CT), 10:00 a.m.-12:00 p.m.
 (PT).
 The program will be held virtually via Zoom.
-Join us for an exciting panel discussion discussing, “The Use of AI in Legal Writing.”
+Join us for an exciting panel discussion on “The Use of AI in Legal Writing.”
 This thought-provoking and timely program examines the impact of generative artificial intelligence (AI) on legal writing.
-Featuring a distinguished panel, this program will discuss both the benefits and risks of using AI tools like ChatGPT.
+Featuring a distinguished panel, this program will discuss the benefits and risks of using AI tools like ChatGPT.
 Our panel, moderated by Justice (ret.)
 John G. Browning, a former Texas appellate justice who chairs the State Bar of Texas AI Taskforce, will look at what AI is, how it is being used and misused by lawyers, how AI can be used ethically and effectively in legal writing, and how courts are reacting to the use of generative AI.
-Is AI the “ future of legal writing?”
+Is AI the “future of legal writing?”
 Join our program and find out.
 After the panel discussion, join us in recognizing some of the 2023 Scribes award winners, including Book Award winner Professor Frederick Schauer.
 Professor Schauer will join us live to discuss his award-winning book The Proof: Uses of Evidence in Law, Politics, and Everything Else.
-Learn more here: https://www.scribes.org/2023_cle/.
-Register now: here: https://swlaw-edu.zoom.us/webinar/register/WN_2XRVf4sYSMmyKb05Q2-aJw This program is a free benefit for individual Scribes members and those working at organizations with institutional memberships.
-Not a member?
-Join today at https://www.scribes.org/membership/
+Learn more here: https://www.scribes.org/2023_cle/. *CLE credit pending in California, Florida, Illinois, Ohio, and Texas Register now: https://swlaw-edu.zoom.us/webinar/register/WN_2XRVf4sYSMmyKb05Q2-aJw Not a member?
+Join today at https://www.scribes.org/membership/ A full schedule of the event can be found here: 2023 Scribes Annual CLE Program – FINAL AGENDA

 Read More